LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

       }
     }

-Caller-provided input variables can also be injected into a Lua deck before it is evaluated.
-This is useful when an application wants one deck to select between 2D and 3D geometry, dimensions, or transforms at run time:
+Caller-provided input variables can also be installed as initial Lua globals before a deck is evaluated.
+This is useful when an application wants one deck to select between 2D and 3D geometry, dimensions, or operator values at run time:

 .. code-block:: c++